 What is recovery and aftercare for aneurysm repair surgery?

 While not all aortic aneurysms allow our Surgeons to use minimally invasive techniques, laparoscopic methods are becoming more and more common.
 One of the great advantages of endovascular surgery is the shorter recovery period.
 Whereas open surgery may take as long as six weeks for full recovery, endovascular methods can mean a recovery time of only about two weeks.
 Instead of a week in the hospital, endovascular surgery usually only requires a one- or two-day hospital stay.

 For about two weeks after your surgery, you may notice your energy levels and appetite are lower than normal.
 This is temporary.
 You’ll need to avoid lifting anything over 10 pounds for from 4 to 6 weeks.
 You can’t risk straining the muscles in your lower abdomen.

 You’ll likely need to make some lifestyle changes after your immediate recovery from your surgery.
 This is a cardiac rehabilitation program.
-In addition to medication, Dr. Dormu and our team will likely recommend these measures:
+In addition to medication, an MIVC doctor will likely recommend these measures:

 - Quitting smoking — If you smoke, this increases your likelihood of an aneurysm.

 - Changing your diet — You’ll want to reduce the amount of sodium and cholesterol in your diet.
 More lean meats, lots of fruits and vegetables, and whole grains will be on the menu.

 - Be careful with strenuous activity — Moderate exercise is great, even if you have an existing small aneurysm.
 But very strenuous activities, such as shoveling snow, chopping wood, and lifting heavy weights can place too much strain.